ricardodorosario/react-horizontal-stacked-bar-chart-test-component/README.md

 # react-horizontal-stacked-bar-chart-test-component

 A project to test the component react-horizontal-stacked-bar-responsive-chart.
-If you need a example, please use [this example.](https://github.com/ricardodorosario/react-horizontal-stacked-bar-chart-example)
+If you need an example, please try [this example.](https://github.com/ricardodorosario/react-horizontal-stacked-bar-chart-example)

 ## Usage